Lali Espósito: Philanthropy

 In May 2010, Espósito and her Teen Angels bandmates participated in an action organized by the Biodiversity Foundation on the occasion of the World Biodiversity Day and raised awareness of the importance of preserving biodiversity.

 Espósito has been named "Godmother" of Dono x Vos foundation, a nongovernmental organization dedicated to raising awareness about organ donation.
 In 2017, the singer joined forces with Red Solidaria and River Plate Football Club to launch a solidarity campaign named "Amor Es Presente".
 The campaign received donated toys that were later gifted to more than twelve-thousand children as part of Christmas festivities.

 Social activism

 Espósito is part of a feminist group of Argentine actresses and singers, such as Jimena Barón, Griselda Siciliani, Carla Peterson, Florencia Peña and Florencia de la V, among others.
-Espósito has declared herself in favor of the Voluntary Interruption of Pregnancy Bill in Argentina, where abortion was still illegal at the moment.
+Espósito has declared herself in favour of the Voluntary Interruption of Pregnancy Bill in Argentina, where abortion was still illegal at the time.
 The bill proposed that an abortion may be performed during the first 14 weeks of pregnancy, with no requirements other than the woman's desire.
 The bill was approved in 2020.